zukunft/zukunft.com/docs/llm/pending.md

 ### word and triple

-add a 'my' tab additional to the views and changes tabs e.g. in the word default view that is shown if the user logged in and has created some user overwrites. the tab should list the entries of the related "user_" tables e.g. for words the user specific changes from "user_words"

-check why in the word default view the views tab is sometimes missing e.g. here src/test/resources/web/html/workflow_write/change_word_wf2/wf2_show_edit_back.html
+check why in the word default view the views tab is sometimes missing and only the changes tab is shown e.g. here src/test/resources/web/html/workflow_write/change_word_wf2/wf2_show_edit_back.html

 create a phrase_values view that shows all values related to a phrase in up to four columns depending on the screen size like e.g. word default view.
 For this first read the e.g. 1000 (a config.yaml value) most relevant (high impact) values related to the phrase from the database.
 Than get for each column a phrase that is often used in the values e.g. for city it could be inhabitants, and use the phrase as a column headline